abzanganeh/flask_ml_website/LLM_TUTORIAL_GUIDELINES.md

 ## 🚨 CRITICAL RULES FOR LLM

 ### 1. **TEMPLATE COPYING PROTOCOL** ⚠️ MOST CRITICAL
-- **Rule**: When creating new chapters, ALWAYS copy the exact structure from Chapter 1
+- **Rule**: When creating new tutorials (clustering, decision trees, etc.), ALWAYS use the clustering tutorial as the master template
 - **Process**:
-  1. Copy Chapter 1 HTML structure EXACTLY
+  1. Copy Chapter 1 clustering HTML structure EXACTLY
   2. Replace ONLY the content sections (title, subtitle, content)
-  3. Update chapter numbers and links
+  3. Update tutorial type (clustering → decision-trees), chapter numbers and links
   4. Keep ALL CSS/JS loading order identical
   5. Keep ALL navigation structure identical
+  6. Update CSS paths: clustering.css → decision-tree.css (create new CSS file)
+  7. Update JS paths: clustering/ → decision-trees/ (create new JS files)
 - **NEVER**: Create new structure from scratch - this causes multiple issues
-- **CRITICAL**: CSS loading order must be: main.css → clustering.css
+- **CRITICAL**: CSS loading order must be: main.css → [tutorial-type].css
 - **CRITICAL**: JavaScript must be loaded in <head> for Chapter 1, <body> end for others
+- **MASTER TEMPLATE**: Use clustering tutorial Chapter 1 as the gold standard structure

 ### 2. **NO EMOJIS EVER**
 - **Rule**: Never add emojis to any content, headings, buttons, or text